 If brown living room ideas appeal, then the industrial trend is for you.

 There’s nothing too finished about industrial-style furniture – it’s rough hewn and features beautiful natural wood which is often reclaimed, repurposed or salvaged.
 Knots, uneven grain, markings and divots are celebrated, and the more weathered the finish the better.

 2. Invest in a brown leather sofa

-For style and comfort that really does stand the test of time, there’s nothing quite like a beautifully-made leather sofa.
-And a gorgeous brown leather sofa is the perfect piece to anchor any brown living room idea.
+For style and comfort that will stand the test of time, there’s nothing quite like a beautifully-made leather sofa.
+And a gorgeous brown leather sofa is the perfect centrepiece for any brown living room idea.

-Whatever style you choose – classic Chesterfield sofa or oversized contemporary sofa, corner couch or splayed-leg mid-century modern sofa – a brown leather sofa will always feel more timelessly traditional than high fashion, and that’s a good thing.
+Whatever style you choose – a classic Chesterfield sofa or oversized contemporary sofa, corner couch or chic mid-century modern sofa – a brown leather sofa will always feel timelessly traditional, and that’s a good thing.
 Because this is a piece of furniture that will be with you and your family for years.
 Whether you accessorise with cushions and throws or leave it stylishly unadorned, a brown leather sofa can’t help but take centre stage in any living room.

 3. Or opt for something softer

 We love leather for all kinds of reasons – it always looks fantastic, it improves with age and it’s a great family-friendly choice.
 But if your quest for brown living room ideas tends towards the softer side, know that you can enjoy classic sofa style in rich warm tones without investing in a leather sofa.